 IoC hosts inclusive CTRL Your Future tech event

-The institute hosted its first event for womxn, non-binary people, and trans people as part of its diversity campaign
+The institute hosted its first event for women, non-binary people, and the trans community as part of its diversity campaign

 The Institute of Coding (IoC) hosted its first CTRL Your Future event in London on Saturday 2 November.

 Partnered with 3D fashion collective DIGI-GXL, IoC ran the free event as a safe space for 16–18-year-old womxn, non-binary people and trans people to learn more about digital careers and education.

 You might also like: Durham Uni receives $3.5m to boost tech diversity

 The event was split into two sections; bookable workshops on coding, AR, fashion activism and creating digital face filters, and a panel talk with womxn representatives from the tech industry.